vishnushiri02/SARS-Cov2-Surveilance/notes/growth_rate_estimation.Methods to estimate R.md

 ## **Improved inference of time-varying reproduction numbers during infectious disease outbreaks - Thomson:**

 ### Motivation:
-Extension of the statistical framework of [[Anne Cori et al.,|growth_rate_estimation.ExtraResources#a-new-framework-and-software-to-estimate-time-varying-reproduction-numbers-during-epidemics---anne-cori]] to estimate $R_t$.
+Extension of the statistical framework of [[Anne Cori et al.,|growth_rate_estimation.Methods to estimate R#a-new-framework-and-software-to-estimate-time-varying-reproduction-numbers-during-epidemics---anne-cori]] to estimate $R_t$.
 The serial interval is derieved from the known pair of primary and secondary cases.
 The uncertainity in the serial interval is also fully accounted.
 The method also allows incorporation of imported cases.
 The methods are implemented in EpiEstim2.2

 ### Methods: